 Judge Approves Appointment of Bankruptcy Trustee, Hears Annuity Plea

 WORCESTER, Mass.
-(AP) _ A U.S. Bankruptcy Court judge has approved the appointment of a trustee to run Monarch Capital Corp.
+(AP) _ A federal bankruptcy court judge has approved the appointment of a trustee to run Monarch Capital Corp.

-Monarch attorney William F. McCarthy told Judge James Queenan at a hearing Tuesday that Monarch executives no longer feel they can play a role in negotiating the future of Monarch Life.
+A Monarch lawyer, William F. McCarthy told U.S. Bankruptcy Court Judge James Queenan Monarch executives no longer feel they can play a role in negotiations over the future of Monarch Life.

-A lawyer for the parents of Norma Waddoups of Dove Creek, Colo., contended she may lose the $7,000-a-month payments that are paying for her care in a nursing home if they are not separated from Monarch Capital’s other assets.
+A lawyer for the parents of Norma Waddoups of Dove Creek, Colo., contended she may lose the $7,000 a month annuity payments that are providing for her care in a nursing home if they are not separated from Monarch Capital’s other assets.

-″The courts should be concerned with what’s good, just and equitable,″ said attorney Arnold B. Tschirgi. ″The Waddoups’ annuity should not be considered a corporate asset.″
+″The courts should be concerned with what’s good, just and equitable,″ said Arnold B. Tschirgi. ″The Waddoups annuity should not be considered a corporate asset.″

 But a lawyer for 11 banks, who are owed $247 million by Monarch Capital, maintained the Waddoups gained tax advantages by placing their annuity with the parent company, rather than Monarch Life, and now must live with the consequences of a possible bankruptcy distribution.

 ″The Waddoups chose to be no more than an unsecured creditor,″ said Risa Rosenberg.

 The annuities have become entangled in the court battle between Massachusetts insurance regulators and the creditor banks, led by the Chase Manhattan over control of Monarch Life.